Ashleshk/Python-Program-Codes/README.md

 or very little programming experience.
 If you have programmed a lot in the past using some other language you may want to read [the official tutorial](https://docs.python.org/3/tutorial/) instead.

+You can use Python 3.5 or any newer Python with this tutorial. **Don't use Python 2 because it's no longer supported.**

+## List of contents

+The tutorial consists of two sections:

+### Basics

+This section will get you started with using Python and you'll be able to learn more about whatever you want after studying it.